 What is "Dear user, congratulations!"?

-"Dear user, congratulations!" is one of the many scam websites that are designed to trick visitors into believing that they have won some prize, can receive some gift, and so on.
-In this particular case visitors are informed that they have won a mobile phone and can claim it by completing a survey.
-However, like many other scams of this type, this one is designed to deceive visitors into providing personal information.
-Also, visitors are asked to transfer a small amount of money.
-We strongly recommend to ignore such websites and more importantly, not to provide any information on them.
+"Dear user, congratulations!" is one of many scam websites used to trick visitors into believing that they have won a prize, can receive a gift, and so on.
+In this particular case, visitors are informed that they have won a mobile telephone and can claim it by completing a survey.

 |Name||Dear user, congratulations! pop-up|